efremc93/horiseon/README.md

 # Horiseon

 ## Purpose
-A website that offers digital marketing services such as Search Engine Optimization, Online Reputation Management, & Social Media Marketing.
+A website that offers digital marketing services such as:
+* Search Engine Optimization
+* Online Reputation Management
+* Social Media Marketing.

 ## Built With
 * HTML